-AOAC INTERNATIONAL’s global science and professional support programs support analytical excellence by developing and validating standards and methods, certifying technical performance and proficiency, and providing training and capacity-building programs.
+AOAC INTERNATIONAL’s global science and professional programs support analytical excellence by developing and validating standards and methods, certifying technical performance and proficiency, and providing training and capacity-building programs.
 Together, they create the environment essential for global confidence in the food supply.

-Core Programs
+Core Programs & Services

 AOAC’s core programs represent departments that serve as the foundation for all science activities and services provided by AOAC.
 Each is either nationally accredited or bears a registered service mark.
 Though each has distinct responsibilities and provides a unique service in support of AOAC’s mission, they all work in concert to reflect a harmonized quality system through analytical excellence.